Preventing Root Rot Disease in Poinsettia

 Purchasing cuttings from a reliable source reduces the potential of receiving contaminated stock or cuttings.
 Close monitoring of plants for the first few days after receiving them and treating with a fungicide if diseases are present should limit the impact of contaminated stock or cuttings.

 If the water source is from a pond or is recycled, a sterilization system should be used.
 Never reuse old growing media.
-For the suppression of Fusarium, Pythium and Rhizoctonia root diseases, use a PRO-MIX BIOFUNGICIDE or PRO-MIX BIOFUNGICIDE* + MYCORRHIZAE product.
+For the suppression of Fusarium, Pythium and Rhizoctonia root diseases, use PRO-MIX BIOFUNGICIDE* + MYCORRHIZAE product.

 One environmental condition common to almost all root diseases is poor drainage or water-logged conditions in the growing medium (Figure 1).
-To minimize these conditions, a grower should only water when the medium is dry, supply adequate air movement, and above all keep things clean.
+To minimize these conditions, a grower should only water when the medium is dry, supply adequate air movement, and above all, maintain sanitation to avoid contamination.

-To monitor for root diseases, a grower should regularly gently remove a poinsettia from its container and examine the roots.
+To monitor for root diseases, regularly, gently remove a poinsettia from its container and examine the roots.
 Healthy roots are white and firm while diseased roots are dark in color and soft or “slimy” to the touch.

 If diseased plants are found, they should be removed from the growing bench and discarded to limit the spread of the disease to other plants on the bench.
 A fungicide drench should also be applied.